Nic128/lgbtq-west-island/site/content/donate.md

 ---
+id: donate
 title: Support our work
-id: donate
 ---
-Every cent given helps lesbian, gay, bisexual, transgender and questioning youth from the West Island of Montréal find a safe haven and an accepting community in which long lasting friendships are born.
+Every cent given helps lesbian, gay, bisexual, transgender and questioning youth from the West Island of Montreal find a safe haven and an accepting community in which long lasting friendships are born.
 Your donation will make a huge difference!

 ### Donation of goods